barryclark/jekyll-now/_posts/2018-05-25-VIVA-Tech-Notes.md

 Over the course of May &amp; June, SNCF are facing 24 days of strikes so in terms of short term innovation, they have created a chat bot which is capable of providing information to consumers during this prolonged period of disruption.

-SNCF are also introducing new rolling stock to their TGV routes (High Speed), their medium term innovation revolves around these new trains which perform self diagnostics on themselves and transmit information back to maintenance depots through the day.
+SNCF are also introducing new rolling stock to their TGV routes (High Speed).
+The medium term innovation revolves around these new trains which perform self diagnostics on themselves and transmit information back to maintenance depots through the day.
 When the train returns to the depot, maintenance crews know where needs most attention rather than manually checking everything.

 Their long term innovation is very out there.
 SNCF sent some engineers out to collaborate with teams currently working on Hyperloop.
 According to Rachel, SNCF are the only transport operator to be involved at the moment.